 - 2. To enable or disable a service, toggle the associated Service button to On or Off.
 For details, see Services Settings. - 3.
+(If multiple network interfaces are available) For each service, you can select the applicable interface or All. - 4.
 To pair the encoder with Haivision-EMS, toggle the Haivision-EMS button to On and click Configure.
-See Pairing the Encoder with Haivision EMS.
+See the following section, Pairing the Encoder with Haivision EMS.